-Over the last 12 years of living in France, I have discovered the best way to protect my exotic plants during the winter months.
+Over the last 12 years living in France, I have discovered the best way to protect my exotic plants during the winter months.

 How I Created a Microclimate to Protect My Banana Plants